Formatting a CSV File

 If CSV is your only option, the file will need to be formatted in a particular way before you can import the transactions in YNAB.
 There are a few ways to do that:

 A fellow YNABer created this (unofficial) CSV converter which may help convert your CSV file from your bank into the format above.
+Check out these instructions to learn more.
 You're welcome to give it a try!
 We aren't able to support it if it doesn't work for your bank's particular format, though.

 Formatting in a Spreadsheet

 The most reliable way to get your CSV file in the right format is to open it in a spreadsheet editor.
 Google Sheets is a free option if you don't have another one installed.
 Once it's open, you'll want to edit the file so it looks like one of the two options below, where there is a column header for Date, Payee, Memo, and Amount(s):